valeryiatselesh/valeryiatselesh/README.md

   * working with such pre-processors as SCSS and Sass
 - JavaScript, React.js
 - My workspace is VS Code
-- I know the basics of UX/UI design, know how to work with Figma and read layouts very well
+- I know the basics of UX/UI design, know how to work with Figma and read layouts without any dificulties.

 ### :chart_with_upwards_trend: GitHub Stats
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=valeryiatselesh&layout=compact&theme=midnight-purple)